09

 Getting your after bankruptcy credit report right.

 A judge in California gave the credit bureaus have two months from your discharge to get your credit report right.
 (So there’s no need for you to pull your credit report before that two months is over.)
-The credit bureaus do get your credit report right more than half the time, but not a lot more than half the time.
-HSBC is a big offender.
-And there’s a big problem with many mortgage companies.
+The credit bureaus do get your credit report right most of the time.
+But not all of the time.

 That’s why my office is ready to check your and fight for you if they are not right.
 We’ll check your credit report, but you have to get them to us.
 (Over the years I’ve tried various strategies to get them for you–but they have eventually outsmarted me on all of them.)